Code-Institute-Submissions/data-centric-project-1/README.md

 review so they can tell others what they think and if they like the book they can recommend it to other users.

-As a User I would want:
+As a User I would want to be:
-- to be able to easily navigate website
+- able to easily navigate the website, to get what I want
-- to be informed about the website
+- informed about the website, to understand it better
-- to be able to search

-As a User I would want:
-- to easily understand and read the form
+- able to easily understand and read the form, to easily fill it in
-- to be clearly told where information goes
+- clearly told where information goes, to see it has worked as expected
-- to be informed that the record was added successfully or why it wasn't successful
+- informed that the record was added successfully or why it wasn't successful

-As a User I would want:
-- to be clearly shown the search results
+- able to search and clearly shown the search results, to find what I'm looking for
-- to be able to filter the results
-- to be able to sort the results
+- able to filter and sort the results, to refine my search
-- to be able to view results by page if many results returned
-- to be able to click on a result to view more about it
+- able to click on a result to view more about it, to find out more information
-- to be able to clear filters
+- able to clear filters, to see more results

-As a User I would want:
-- to be able to clearly view a record details
-- to be able to edit or delete a record
+- able to edit or delete a record, to change mistakes or removed unwanted objects
-- to be able to add to a user reading list
+- able to add to a user reading list, to make a collection that's personal

 Mock ups can be viewed for each page below:
 - [Index](/mock_ups/Index.jpg/)